The Story Behind the Barcode: From Beach Sand to Checkout Lines

 Purpose Brands Vs Popular Brands

-I believe there are only two types of brands: Purpose Brand Popular Brand What is a Purpose Brand?
+There are only two types of brands Purpose Brand Popular Brand What is a Purpose Brand?
 A purpose brand serves as a two-sided compass.
-One side guides customers to the right products, while the other directs designers, marketers, and advertisers as they create and promote new and improved products.
-Example: Volvo
+One side guides customers to the right products, while the other directs designers, marketers, and…

 Extra Mile: Delight your Customers